Virginia Commonwealth University: Altria Theater (Mosque)

 A large contributor to VCU, Altria Group purchased the theater located centrally on campus.
 Formerly known as The Mosque and the Landmark Theater, the Altria Theater was originally built for Shriners of the Acca Temple Shrine.
 In 1940, the building was purchased by the City of Richmond, which converted much of its interior for municipal use.
 The Richmond Police Department occupied the theater's basement, where they opened up office space, classrooms, a gymnasium, and a shooting range for the police academy.
-An underground swimming pool was also maintained, initially for training purposes, until it was filled in with concrete during the 2014 renovation.
+An underground swimming pool was maintained, initially for training purposes, until it was filled in with concrete during the 2014 renovation.
 Many are familiar with the basement of the Mosque as the location for VCU class registration, which occurred several times each year.

 The theater was designed in Moorish Revival style by Marcellus E. Wright Sr. in association with Charles M. Robinson and Charles Custer Robinson circa 1925.
 J. R. Ray, of the Richmond Tile and Mosaic Works, was responsible for the widely used ornamental tile, and J. Frank Jones, of the Rambusch Decorating Company, oversaw the interior decoration.
 The building officially opened in 1927, and was dedicated by the Shriners in 1928.

-Performers such as Elvis Presley, Jimi Hendrix, Bill Burr, Grateful Dead, Bruce Springsteen, Frank Sinatra, Roy Buchanan, B B King, Widespread Panic and The Supremes held shows at this venue.
-Notable Broadway performances such as Wicked, The Lion King, Les Miserables, and Cats have also been past visitors of The Altria Theater.
+Performers such as Elvis Presley, Jimi Hendrix, Bill Burr, Grateful Dead, Bruce Springsteen, Frank Sinatra, Roy Buchanan, B. B. King, Widespread Panic and The Supremes held shows at this venue.
+Notable Broadway performances such as Wicked, The Lion King, Les Miserables, and Cats have been past visitors of The Altria Theater.